 This was day 9 in the Secure Your Savings and Find Peace in the New Year series.
 Go to the bottom of this post to find all the money saving and money making posts in this series!

-And if you purchase an electric saving device, you don’t even have to be the bad guy of the house.
+And if you purchase an electric saving device, you won’t have to be guy number one…OR guy number two!

 How do you save on utilities?